 The costs of mental health issues are staggering, accounting for approximately $193 billion in lost earnings every year, much of those losses due to hospitalizations and an inability to participate in meaningful work regularly.

 But the toll is far from just monetary.
 Untreated mental health issues compromise our quality – and length – of life.
-Depression routinely contributes to major disabilities and makes other illness more likely.
+Depression routinely contributes to major disabilities and makes other illnesses more likely.
 The majority of suicides in the nation (90%) involve an underlying mental health condition.
 Despite the fact that treatment has been shown to bring about substantial, long-term benefits, about 60% of persons struggling never receive the help they need.

 The issue is particularly relevant as it relates to addiction – and recovery.
 As studies have indicated since the 1970s and 80s, mental health and substance use disorders often co-occur, with the symptoms and causes of one often substantially masking or complicating that of the other.
 Many times, the conditions are so entangled that it takes some time, commitment, and professional help to discern how they relate and can best be addressed.